rajnish-init/devops-learning/azure-dev-associate/azure-vm-setup-journey.md

 Key Takeaways

-    1. Port 80 is essential for HTTP traffic.
-Always ensure it is allowed in the VM's network security group.
+1. *Port 80 is essential for HTTP traffic.
+Always ensure it is allowed in the VM's network security group*.
-    2. Check if Apache is running.
-Use the sudo systemctl status apache2 command to verify its status.
+2. *Check if Apache is running.
+Use the sudo systemctl status apache2 command to verify its status*.
-    3. Azure Bastion is a convenient way to connect to your VM.
-You don’t need any additional software, making it beginner-friendly.
+3. *Azure Bastion is a convenient way to connect to your VM.
+You don’t need any additional software, making it beginner-friendly*.

 I hope this helps anyone starting with Azure Virtual Machines.
 Remember to double-check your network settings and service statuses to avoid common errors.
 Happy learning! 😊